Cassie Ventura

-Casandra Elizabeth Ventura (born August 26, 1986) is an American singer, dancer, actress, and model.
-Born in New London, Connecticut, she began her musical career after meeting producer Ryan Leslie in late 2004, who signed her to his record label, NextSelection Lifestyle Group.
+Casandra Elizabeth Ventura (/vɛnˈtʊrə/ ven-TUU-rə; born August 26, 1986) is an American singer, dancer, actress, and model.
+Born in New London, Connecticut, she began her musical career in 2004 after meeting producer Ryan Leslie, who signed her to his record label, NextSelection Lifestyle Group.
 She was then discovered by Sean Combs, who signed her to a joint venture with his label, Bad Boy Records, to commercially release her 2006 debut single, "Me & U".
 The song marked the first of her two entries on the Billboard Hot 100, peaking at number three.

-With "Me & U" issued as its lead single, Ventura's self-titled debut studio album (2006) peaked at number four on the Billboard 200 and spawned the follow-up single, "Long Way 2 Go".
-From 2008 to 2009, she released the singles "Official Girl" (featuring Lil Wayne), "Must Be Love" (featuring Combs), and "Let's Get Crazy" (featuring Akon).
-She signed with Interscope Records to release her debut mixtape, RockaByeBaby (2013), which was promoted by the music videos for its singles "Numb" (featuring Rick Ross) and "Paradise" (featuring Wiz Khalifa).
+With "Me & U" as its lead single, Ventura's self-titled debut studio album (2006) peaked at number four on the Billboard 200 and spawned the follow-up single, "Long Way 2 Go".
+In 2008 and 2009, she released the singles "Official Girl" (featuring Lil Wayne), "Must Be Love" (featuring Combs), and "Let's Get Crazy" (featuring Akon).
+She signed with Interscope Records to release her debut mixtape, RockaByeBaby (2013), which was promoted by the videos for its singles "Numb" (featuring Rick Ross) and "Paradise" (featuring Wiz Khalifa).

 Ventura signed with Lewis modeling agency Wilhelmina Models early in her career, and later One Management.
-She has modeled for Calvin Klein and has been featured in magazines including GQ, Seventeen, and Bust.
+She has modeled for Calvin Klein and been featured in magazines including GQ, Seventeen, and Bust.
 She was the face of ASOS's 2013 spring collection.
 She has also starred in advertising for Delia's, Adidas, Abercrombie & Fitch, and Clean & Clear.
 She has appeared in films such as Step Up 2: The Streets (2008) and The Perfect Match (2016).

-In late 2023, Ventura settled a high-profile sexual assault and abuse lawsuit against her former partner, Sean “Diddy” Combs.
+In late 2023, Ventura settled a high-profile sexual assault and abuse lawsuit against her former partner, Sean "Diddy" Combs.
 Numerous lawsuits regarding sexual misconduct were filed in the following months.

 Early life

 Casandra Elizabeth Ventura was born on August 26, 1986, in New London, Connecticut.
-Her mother Regina is of African-American, Mexican and West Indian descent.
-Her father Rod is Filipino.
-She attended The Williams School, a preparatory school, located on the Connecticut College campus.
-At age 14, Ventura began modeling and by 16 was modeling for local department stores, Delia's fashion catalog and Seventeen.
-Ventura briefly appeared in Mario's "Just a Friend 2002" music video.
+Her mother, Regina, is of African-American, Mexican and West Indian descent.
+Her father, Rod, is Filipino.
+She attended The Williams School, a preparatory school on the Connecticut College campus.
+Ventura began modeling at age 14 and by 16 was modeling for local department stores, Delia's fashion catalog, and Seventeen.
+She briefly appeared in Mario's "Just a Friend 2002" music video.

-Encouraged by producer Rockwilder, Ventura took vocal lessons, modern ballet, as well as using her school's performing arts program.
-She finished high school in 2004 and moved to New York City, where she returned to modeling and classes at the Broadway Dance Center.
-She began booking print and commercial modeling gigs and being represented by Wilhelmina Models.
+Encouraged by producer Rockwilder, Ventura took vocal lessons and modern ballet and used her school's performing arts program.
+She finished high school in 2004 and moved to New York City, where she returned to modeling and took classes at the Broadway Dance Center.
+She began booking print and commercial modeling gigs and was represented by Wilhelmina Models.